-September 2016 start.
+September 2016 start, 2021 completion.
 Royal Holloway, University of London: PI Professor Felix Driver.

 The Indigenous map: native information, ethnographic object, artefact of encounter

 This project considers the extent, variety and significance of “Indigenous maps” within the RGS-IBG collections.
 During the long nineteenth century, so-called “native maps” were typically acquired, commissioned or co-produced in the process of European geographical exploration and territorial expansion, preceding or accompanying the imposition of colonial rule.
 Far from being simply embodiments of Indigenous knowledge, the form and content of such maps often reflected aspects of the process of colonial encounter and exchange.
 When these maps were accessioned into Western collections, their use and meaning changed as they became sources of “native information”, ethnographic artefacts or exotic curiosities.

 This project considers a variety of maps from the RGS-IBG collection in order to examine the ways in which Europeans depended on Indigenous geographical knowledge.
 By re-conceptualising these maps as artefacts of encounter, this research examines the potential of Indigenous maps to highlight the exchanges of knowledge that were taking place between Europeans and Indigenous peoples.
 Some of the maps this project examines are: paper maps of trans-Saharan caravan routes drawn by slaves and Arab traders in the 1820s; engraved copies of Inuit maps included in a narrative of an Arctic exploration from 1835; a Gujarati chart of the Red Sea, produced in the 17th century and collected by an East India Company officer in 1835; a collection of copied and traced ‘native’ maps from colonial Burma produced in the 1870s; and a Tibetan map of Sikkim used by the Tibetan military and seized by the British authorities in 1888.